Webinar | Small Portions, Big Satiety: The Rise of GLP-1 Inspired Foods Register Now

 5. Provenance

 Provenance’s digital food supply technology uses blockchain to improve transparency and traceability in the process.
-The platform provides a way for companies to track the entire journey of food products, from the source of the ingredients to the end consumer.
-Through blockchain, the company wishes to ensure that every step of the supply chain is documented in a secure and immutable way, creating an auditable record of each product’s origin and journey.
+The platform enables companies to track the entire journey of food products, from the source of ingredients to the end consumer.
+Using blockchain, the company aims to ensure that every step of the supply chain is documented securely and immutably, creating an auditable record of each product’s origin and journey.

 Eventually, this can help enhance food safety, prevent fraud, and ensure that products are ethically and sustainably sourced.
-Additionally, the platform enables consumers to access this information via a QR code or unique URL.
-Through this, the consumers can have knowledge about the food they consume.
+Additionally, the platform enables consumers to access this information via a QR code or a unique URL.
+Through this, consumers can learn about the food they consume.

 Startups Working on Digital Food Supply Chain